AdrianJunge/GripTrip/README.md

 ### Declaration of use of AI
 **Github copilot:**
-Used for auto completion.
+Used for code autocompletion.

 **ChatGPT:**
-Used for debugging and error interpertation.
+Used for debugging, explaining error messages and helping with CSS styling.